algorithmica-org/algorithmica/content/english/hpc/arithmetic/newton.md

 weight: 3
 ---

-Reaching the maximum possible precision is very rarely required from a practical algorithm.
-In real-world data, modeling and measurement errors are usually a few orders of magnitude larger than the errors that come from rounding floating-point numbers and such, so we are often perfectly happy with picking an approximate method that trades off precision for speed.
+Reaching the maximum possible precision is rarely required from a practical algorithm.
+In real-world data, modeling and measurement errors are usually several orders of magnitude larger than the errors that come from rounding floating-point numbers and such, so we are often perfectly happy with picking an approximate method that trades off precision for speed.

-In this section, we will go through some classic numerical methods, just to get the gist of it.
+In this section, we introduce one of the most important building blocks in such approximate, numerical algorithms: *the Newton's method*.

 ## Newton's Method